Choosing The Right Swimming Pool Pump

 So the MOST important thing to pay attention to when choosing a pump is the pump's performance curve and the amp rating(amount of electricity used) The amp rating is usually expressed as a dual number(5.6/11.2) The lower number is for 230 voltage,the higher number 115 voltage.
 If there is only one value for amp rating,its a 230 only voltage motor.
 This information can be found online at most manufacturers websites.

 When viewing the pump's performance curve,a good rule of thumb is an average pool has around 50 feet of dynamic head.
-There are ways to check this on your pool,but I will get into that on a later section on plumbing and hydraulucs.
+There are ways to check this on your pool,but I will get into that on a later section on plumbing and hydraulics.

 So you just pick the pump that has the highest performance for the lowest amps?
 Not always-in older pools with 1 1/2" or 1 1/4" copper plumbing,you can actually strip the copper from inside the pipe due to friction from water velocity!
-An underground leak can be VERY expensive!I will also discuss the proper GPM for different size pipes in a later section on hydraulics.